kevinbowen777/toolbox/notes/linux/find_cmd_cheatsheet.md

   - `find . -exec bash -c 'basename "${0%.*}"' '{}' \;` - The command `bash -c` will allow us to expand parameters. `${0%.*}` is used here to remove the file extension from each result.
   - `find . -name 'image.jpg' -exec file {} \;` - Run the `file` command against all `.jpg` files returned from the search.

 You can also use the expression `-ok`.
-It is the same a the `-exec` option, except that find will prompt you, asking if you really want to run the command.
+It is the same as the `-exec` option, except that find will prompt you, asking if you really want to run the command.
 This confirmation will be asked for each result.

     find . -name "image.jpg" -ok file {} \;